 Families On The Move of New York City, Inc. (FOTM) is a citywide family-run organization that advocates for the rights and full participation to all children and families who have experienced or are experiencing learning, behavioral, emotional, mental wellness, and/or substance use challenges with the goal to promote health and wellness across the Health and Behavioral Health Systems.
+To meet the unique individualized needs of families and youth we serve, the mission of FOTM is accomplished by working in collaboration with our non-for-profit community partners.

-SERVING FAMILIES FROM THE BRONX, BROOKLYN, QUEENS , MANHATTAN, AND STATEN ISLAND
+SERVING FAMILIES FROM THE BRONX, BROOKLYN, QUEENS, MANHATTAN, AND STATEN ISLAND

 In May 2002 a group of family members of children who have emotional, behavioral, and or mental health challenges, with multiple system involvement, got together during a breakout session at a Families Together of New York State Conference in Albany, NY.
 The purpose of the meeting was to fill a gap identified by families.
 That gap identified was the need for families to have their voice and concerns about service delivery represented in the city as well as Albany.